secret-agent-B/MassTransit.Demo/README.md

 Know that the `collections` dropdown will be empty but once you register a new user, you should see a `customers` collection right below it if expanded.

-### Curl commands
+### API Endpoints & CURL commands.

 > There are currently 2 commands that you can execute for now; Registration and (fake) activation.
 I plan to add more as I find more time to code.

+#### User Registration

 For user registration use the curl command below.
+When a user registers a `CustomerRegisteredEvent` gets published to the bus (through MassTransit + RabbitMQ) for `Notifications` service to be consumed by `CustomerRegisteredConsumer`.
+In a real-world scenario; this service should send out an email or SMS to the user containing the activation code.

 ```
 curl --location --request POST 'https://localhost:5001/customers/register' \